 Strange – between 1950 and 1965, poverty in the U.S. had fallen from 30% to about 15%.
 Since the War on Poverty, the poverty level has just fluctuated around 15%.
 As Reagan said, “We declared war on poverty and lost.”
 The War on Poverty has had one major success, though.
 As LBJ said, “I’ll have those N**** voting Democrat for the next hundred years.”

 These are facts, but are they the whole truth?
 What about the anti slavery Democrats?
 What about the many who supported the struggle for civil rights who were or came to identify themselves Democrats?

 The self-righteous negative caricaturing of some subset of human affairs or of human beings in order to make one’s self look elevated is at the heart of bigotry.
 Consequently, all those calls to ban Confederate flags and remove Confederate statues, these calls are themselves exercises in bigotry.

-Around 1938, I think, there was a re-enactment of the Battle of Gettysburg by surviving veterans.
-As the aged Union veterans watched their equally aged former enemy advance in a recreation of Pickett’s Charge, they were overcome by emotion and left their stone wall and ran (as well as old men could) to embrace their former enemies halfway.
+In 1913 there was a reunion of surviving veterans of the Battle of Gettysburg at Gettysburg that included a reenactment of Pickett’s Charge, one of the battle’s bloodies hourst.
+There, the veterans embraced their former enemies, wept together, and exchanged flags and medals.
 It seems to me we could be as least as understanding and forgiving as they were – “with malice toward none and charity toward all.”